JetBrains/kotlin/samples/libcurl/README.md

 # Curl interop library

-This example shows how to build and publish an interop library to communicate with the lubcurl, HTTP/HTTPS/FTP/etc client library.
+This example shows how to build and publish an interop library to communicate with the libcurl, HTTP/HTTPS/FTP/etc client library.
 Debian-like distros may need to `apt-get install libcurl4-openssl-dev`.